askmurphy/Just-some-usefull-HomeAssistant-things/README.md

-Just some nice things I use in our HomeAssistant setup, happy to share it with you ;-)
+Just some nice thing I use in our HomeAssistant setup, happy to share it with you ;-)

 # HomeAssistant alert monitoring system